X-ray crystallography: Model building and phase refinement

 where F is the structure factor.
 A similar quality criterion is Rfree, which is calculated from a subset (~10%) of reflections that were not included in the structure refinement.
 Both R factors depend on the resolution of the data.
 As a rule of thumb, Rfree should be approximately the resolution in angstroms divided by 10; thus, a data-set with 2 Å resolution should yield a final Rfree ~ 0.2.
 Chemical bonding features such as stereochemistry, hydrogen bonding and distribution of bond lengths and angles are complementary measures of the model quality.
-Phase bias is a serious problem in such iterative model building.
-Omit maps are a common technique used to check for this.
+In iterative model building, it is common to encounter phase bias or model bias: because phase estimations come from the model, each round of calculated map tends to show density wherever the model has density, regardless of whether there truly is a density.
+This problem can be mitigated by maximum-likelihood weighting and checking using omit maps.

 It may not be possible to observe every atom in the asymmetric unit.
-In many cases, Crystallographic disorder smears the electron density map.
+In many cases, crystallographic disorder smears the electron density map.
 Weakly scattering atoms such as hydrogen are routinely invisible.
 It is also possible for a single atom to appear multiple times in an electron density map, e.g., if a protein sidechain has multiple (<4) allowed conformations.
 In still other cases, the crystallographer may detect that the covalent structure deduced for the molecule was incorrect, or changed.
 For example, proteins may be cleaved or undergo post-translational modifications that were not detected prior to the crystallization.